-The Noble Law is an employment law firm with offices in North Carolina and New York City.
+The Noble Law is an employment law firm with offices in North Carolina and South Carolina.
 We help clients navigate issues of workplace discrimination, including wage discrimination.
 While pay discrimination is illegal in the United States, it still happens.
 You have the right to be paid fairly and equally for your work, regardless of sex, race, color, disability, nation of origin, religion, or age.
 If you are currently experiencing wage discrimination or any other kind of workplace discrimination, our employment law attorneys can help.
-Contact The Noble Law in North Carolina or New York City to schedule a consultation.
+Contact The Noble Law in North Carolina or South Carolina to schedule a consultation.

 Wage discrimination means paying an employee differently because of their gender, race, age, ability, nation of origin, or religion.
 Employees deserve equal pay for equal work.
 Federal, state, and local laws protect workers from wage discrimination, and an employment attorney can help you understand the nuances of employment law as it pertains to your situation.
 More and more companies are being held accountable for pay discrimination, and those who win cases are able to receive remedies.